What Does Web standards Stand For?

 The web is a free source of information, and anyone can create and publish content publicly for the people to see.
 Therefore, all the data must be available to everyone, regardless of how they access the web.

-Here are the five main advantages of web standards
+Here are the five main advantages of website standards

 Easier to maintain